orus-io/elm-spa/README.md

 constructor that will produce a no-op shared state for you (`Spa.noSharedInit`).

-The `defaultView` property is the default view that will be used when no other page could be viewed, which should be _never_ once your app is properly setup (more on that a little further).
+The `defaultView` property is the default view that will be used when no other pages could be viewed, which should be _never_ once your app is properly setup (more on that a little further).